-You must also be able to prove that you have the necessary professional experience – either an undergraduate degree or equivalent professional training, or five years’ employment in your industry.
+You must also be able to prove that you have the necessary professional experience for your life in Vietnam – either an undergraduate degree or equivalent professional training, or five years’ employment in your industry.
 A work permit is typically valid for up to 2 years and must be secured at least 2 weeks before the date you are expected to start employment.

 Next comes the temporary residency permit.
 There are many categories of temporary residency permit, some lasting up to five years, but they are much harder to get hold of.

 In order to get one, you will need to be approved to work in any type of business or be the owner of your own business, or be a professional with government approval to work/study in Vietnam.
 There is a lot of paperwork, so it’s best to work with a local law firm to make sure you have everything you need for the application.

 Finally, the permanent residency permit is for foreigners who have lived in Vietnam for at least 3 years, who previously had a temporary residency permit and who can prove they have had a stable income during their time in Vietnam.
 Permanent residency cards need to be renewed every 10 years.

 How do I find expat jobs in Vietnam?